-Article 19 - Recidivism
+Article 19 Recidivism

-- Recidivism occurs if another offence of a similar nature is committed within: - a) one year of the previous offence if that offence was punished with a one-match suspension; - b) three years of the previous offence if that offence was punished with a two-match suspension: - ten years of the previous offence if that offence was related to match-fixing or corruption; - d) five years of the previous offence in all other cases. - 2 Recidivism counts as an aggravating circumstance.
+- Recidivism occurs if another offence of a similar nature is committed within: - a. one year of the previous offence if that offence was punished with a suspension of up to two matches; - b. ten years of the previous offence if that offence was related to match-fixing or corruption; - c. two years of the previous offence if that offence was related to order and security at UEFA competition matches; - d. three years of the previous offence in all other cases. - Recidivism counts as an aggravating circumstance.

-Article 20 - Suspension of disciplinary measures
+Article 20 Suspension of disciplinary measures

 - All disciplinary measures may be suspended, with the exception of:

-- a) warnings;
+- a. warnings;

-- b) reprimands;
+- b. reprimands;

-- c) bans on all football-related activities; - d) disciplinary measures related to match-fixing, bribery and corruption. - The probationary period must be a minimum of one year and a maximum of five.
+- c. bans on all football-related activities; - d. disciplinary measures related to match-fixing, bribery and corruption. - The probationary period must be a minimum of one year and a maximum of five.
 This period may be extended in exceptional circumstances. - If a further offence is committed during the probationary period, the competent disciplinary body, as a rule, orders that the original disciplinary measure be enforced.
 This may be added to the disciplinary measure imposed for the new offence.

-Article 21 - Forfeit
+Article 21 Forfeit

-- If a match cannot take place or cannot be played in full, the member association or club responsible forfeits the match. - A match is declared forfeit if a player who has been suspended following a disciplinary decision participates in the match. - A match may be declared forfeit if a player who is ineligible under the regulations of the competition concerned participates in the match, as long as the opposing team files a protest. - 4 The consequences of a match being declared forfeit are as follows: - a) the team forfeiting the match is deemed to have lost 3-0 (5-0 in futsal competitions), unless the actual result is less favourable to the member association or club at fault, in which case that result stands; - b) if necessary, the UEFA administration amends the member association or club's ranking in the relevant competition accordingly. - If a match is declared forfeit, offences committed during the match remain punishable.
+- If a match cannot take place or cannot be played in full, the member association or club responsible forfeits the match. - A match is declared forfeit if a player who has been suspended following a disciplinary decision participates in the match. - A match may be declared forfeit if a player who is ineligible under the regulations of the competition concerned participates in the match, as long as the opposing team files a protest. - The consequences of a match being declared forfeit are as follows: - a. the team forfeiting the match is deemed to have lost 3-0 (5-0 in futsal competitions), unless the actual result is less favourable to the member association or club at fault, in which case that result stands; - b. if necessary, the UEFA administration amends the member association or club's ranking in the relevant competition accordingly. - If a match is declared forfeit, offences committed during the match remain punishable.